Skip to main content

 Define the attributes

-Before using attributes in ALFA policies or attribute connectors, you should first define them in the appropriate dictionary:
+Before using attributes in ALFA policies or attribute connectors, you should first define them in the dictionary.

 • src/authorizationDomain/attributes.yaml